Olivia Jade May Have Agreed To Bribery Scheme Thinking They Wouldn’t Get Caught

-Olivia Jade Giannulli, best known as YouTube and Instagram personality Olivia Jade, could be in an even stickier position if it’s proven that she knew what her parents, actor Lori Loughlin and designer Mossimo Giannulli.
+Olivia Jade Giannulli, best known as YouTube and Instagram personality Olivia Jade, could be in an even stickier position if it’s proven that she knew what her parents, actor Lori Loughlin and designer Mossimo Giannulli, did.

 PageSix says that a source in contact with Olivia Jade says that she knew about her parents’ questionable efforts to get her and her sister into USC, bypassing the usual application methods.
 Despite knowing that her parents were cheating to make a place for her at the school, Olivia Jade is still blaming her parents and not herself.